Brand Hearing Aids for Every Budget

-HearingNow offers you a large range of hearing aids and assistive listening devices (ALD) from major manufacturers including Widex, Phonak, Signia, ReSound and Starkey at the best price.
-Whether you are after rechargeable hearing aids, invisible hearing devices, hearing aids that connect directly to your smartphone or more basic, set and forget aids, we have the latest hearing solutions, tailored to your need.
+HearingNow offers you a large range of premium hearing aids and assistive listening devices (ALD) from major manufacturers including Widex, Phonak, Signia, ReSound, Oticon , Rexton and Starkey at the best price.
+Whether you are after rechargeable hearing aids, invisible hearing devices, hearing aids that connect directly to your smartphone or more basic, set-and-forget aids, we have the latest hearing solutions, tailored to your need.

 Because HearingNow is owner-operated, our advice on your choice of hearing aids is 100% unbiased.
 That means we can offer you a wide range of hearing aids available and recommend the best hearing product for your listening needs at the best price.
 As an independent hearing care provider we have very little overhead, meaning we are able to provide the most competitive price for the very same hearing aids that you buy from high street chains such as Boots and Specsavers.
 We provide lifetime care and after-sales support for all our hearing aids.
-Most of the hearing aids we provide come with 4 years manufacturer warranty.
+All of the hearing aids we provide come with a 5-year extended UK warranty.

 We confidently provide:

-The latest, smallest, invisible and most discreet hearing aids at the best competitive price
+The latest, smallest, invisible and most discreet brand of hearing aids at the best competitive price

 30-day money-back guarantee on all hearing aids